GuanceCloud/guance-docs/docs/en/integrations/tencent_postgresql.md

 > Tip：Please prepare Aliyun AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of PostgreSQL cloud resources, we install the corresponding collection script：「观测云集成（腾讯云-PostgreSQL采集）」(ID：`guance_tencentcloud_postgresql`)
+To synchronize the monitoring data of PostgreSQL cloud resources, we install the corresponding collection script：「Guance Integration（Tencent Cloud - **PostgreSQLCollect**）」(ID：`guance_tencentcloud_postgresql`)

 Click 【Install】 and enter the corresponding parameters: Aliyun AK, Aliyun account name.